 When a new developer joins the company it’s understandable that he has habits from his previous and also the code style that might not fit into your codebase.
 Unless you want a zoo of different people writing code differently, you should have a style guide that brings the code to a common denominator and makes it easier to understand for everyone.

 One of the things I most like is documentation.
 But you can rarely find a developer willing to write it and even less likely to enjoy that.
-Writing a feature is more exciting than documentation, and once the feature is done - you lose that fire to continue working on it.
+Writing a feature is more exciting than documentation, and once the feature is done – you lose that fire to continue working on it.
 This is where we need stricter processes to make sure the documentation is always growing and the Bus Factor of the team is larger than 1.
-Imagine if one of your developer quits unexpectedly, and the knowledge is lost.
+Imagine if one of your developers quits unexpectedly, and the knowledge is lost.
 I know from experience, such situations should be avoided.

 Finding time to work on the problems